Whatsapp

 **Owner-Only Bot Commands**

 Slash-commands are gated by WhatsApp's own multi-device cryptography.
 When the operator types `/orderbook` from their primary phone, WhatsApp marks the message as `is_from_me=True` when mirroring it to the linked OpenAlgo device.
 Random contacts who message the operator's number arrive with `is_from_me=False`.
-The bot's handler unconditionally drops the latter — there is no allowlist to maintain or `/link` flow to manage.
+The bot's handler unconditionally drops the latter.
+There is no allowlist to maintain and no `/link` flow to manage.

 **Attachment Path Allowlist**